-This simple Hungarian chocolate and walnut torte makes a wonderful dessert for any occasion.
+This simple Hungarian chocolate and walnut torte makes a dessert for any occasion.

 Does the wine cook off?